dexiio/k8s-logging-stackdriver/README.md

 # Kubernetes

-The following YML file is an example of deploying this to an on-premise kubernetes cluster
+The following YML file is an example of deploying this to an on-premise kubernetes cluster.

+To deploy this on GKE simply remove the GCP credentials since those are provided by GKE in the environment variable GOOGLE_APPLICATION_CREDENTIALS

 **stackdriver-logger-ds.yml**
 ```